Looking for more information about type 2 diabetes? We’ve got all you need to know.

 It’s still important to keep going to your appointments and manage your condition with healthy lifestyle choices.
 Staying active and eating a healthy diet will reduce the risk of complications from your diabetes.

-The symptoms of type 2 diabetes can develop more slowly than the symptoms of type 1 diabetes, making the condition harder to spot.
-That’s why a lot of people don’t get any symptoms, or don’t notice them.
+Type 2 diabetes develops more slowly than type 1 diabetes.
+A lot of people don’t get any symptoms, or don’t notice them.
+But you may notice:

 Learn more about the symptoms of diabetes.

 Some things can increase your chance of getting type 2 diabetes.
 Because the symptoms of type 2 diabetes are not always obvious, it’s really important to be aware of these risk factors.
 They can include: